EuroHarmony Community Forums

 [/EDIT]

-Or could be this one but hope to be there 18:55 zulu with all of you and E-J. of course dct EHTX is better than nothing ;) bon courage!
+but hope to be there 18:55 zulu with all of you and E-J. of course dct EHTX is better than nothing ;) bon courage!
 I mean for the 150 pages... :o

 After having finished the "Dakar Rally" last week and by lack of a new event, we started a "Wings over... (native country)"-tour last evening.
 David, Gian and I started a sightseeing vfr trip over a part of Holland, which I consider one of the more beautiful ones.
 At 19:15 houres Zulutime two Cessna 172 and the Piper PA28R-200 Arrow II of David left Lelystad Airport (EHLE) and cruised at approximately 1200ft right into a big thunderstorm with gusting winds till 26kts.
 In trying to avoid this dreadful weather, we turned north towards the islands sooner than planned and like the screenshots show, we flew into a bright clear sky and had a great view on the "Waddeneilanden" At approximately 21:00 houres we arrived safely on the grass landingstrip of Texel Airport (EHTX).
 Unfortunately David and Gian hadn't installed the magnificent scenery addon of the Netherlands, provided by NL2000, and how they experienced the landscape, I really don't know, but if they watch the screenshots below, they might consider to install it still.